tsgates/arch-wiki-markdown/wiki/AMD_Catalyst.md

 Uninstallation
 --------------

-If for any reason this driver is not working for you or if you somply want to try out the open source driver, remove the catalyst and catalyst-utils packages.
+If for any reason this driver is not working for you or if you simply want to try out the open source driver, remove the catalyst and catalyst-utils packages.
 Also you should remove catalyst-generator, catalyst-hook and lib32-catalyst-utils packages if they have been installed on your system.

+> Warning:

-Warning:You may need to use pacman -Rdd to remove catalyst-utils (and/or lib32-catalyst-utils) because that package contains gl related files and many of your installed packages depend on them.
+-   You may need to use # pacman -Rdd to remove catalyst-utils (and/or lib32-catalyst-utils) because that package contains gl related files and many of your installed packages depend on them.
 These dependencies will be satisfied again when you install xf86-video-ati.

-Warning:You may need to remove /etc/profile.d/ati-flgrx.sh and /etc/profile.d/lib32-catalyst (if it exists on your system), otherwise r600_dri.so will fail to load and you would not have 3D support.
+-   You may need to remove /etc/profile.d/ati-flgrx.sh and /etc/profile.d/lib32-catalyst (if it exists on your system), otherwise r600_dri.so will fail to load and you would not have 3D support.

-Note:You should remove unofficial repositories from your /etc/pacman.conf and run pacman -Syu, because those repositories include out-dated Xorg packages to allow use of catalyst and the xf86-video-ati package needs up-to-date Xorg packages from the Official repositories.
+Note:You should remove unofficial repositories from your /etc/pacman.conf and run # pacman -Syu, because those repositories include out-dated Xorg packages to allow use of catalyst and the xf86-video-ati package needs up-to-date Xorg packages from the Official repositories.

 Also follow these steps: